 The City of Richardson Parks & Recreation Department produces some of the country’s top rated and most anticipated events.
 From award-winning fine art festivals to rock concerts to a fireworks show that paints the sky, you’ll find something for everyone!
 Click on any of the logos below to visit the event sites!

 Established in 1969, Cottonwood Art Festival is a bi-annual event featuring works from some of the nation’s top visual artists.
 A juried show with 240 artists, Cottonwood showcases art media in 14 different categories such as 2D and 3D mixed media, ceramics, digital, and drawings/pastels.
 The festival also features local bands and food available in the courtyard.
 There is also Artstop, an interactive children’s creative playground featuring activities and arts and crafts for kids of all ages.
 Cottonwood Art Festival is among the top art shows in the country and always takes place in Cottonwood Park the first full weekend in May and October.
+Volunteer opportunities are available at this event.

 A fall tradition dating back to 1976, the Huffhines Art Trails is an annual arts and crafts show featuring 170 of the areas finest artisans.
 Patrons will find a variety of contemporary crafts, traditional crafts, and art in mediums that range from painting and pottery to glass, wood work and jewelry, a perfect place to start your holiday shopping.
 Nestled in the trees of Huffhines Park, Huffhines Art Trails takes place the fourth weekend in October.

 The area’s best kept holiday secret, Santa’s Village is a heartwarming event for the young and the young at heart.
 Venture up to the North Pole (the lawn at City Hall) and explore Santa’s Village and even visit Ol’ Saint Nick himself!
 There’s plenty to see and do, from walking through the village to enjoying holiday themed entertainment on the main stage.
 The village is made up of 17 special houses including Ms. Claus’ Bakery, KELF TV Station, the Reindeer Shed, Frosty’s House, and the Ornament Factory, just to name a few.
 Santa’s Village is opened for ten nights in December.
+Volunteer opportunities are available at this event.

 The Richardson Christmas Parade is an annual event which takes place the first Saturday in December.
 The route is alternated each year from the East and West side of town.
 Kids of all ages, community clubs and families are encouraged to participate in this Richardson tradition.